pipelight/doc.pipelight/guide/pipeline_definition.md

 ::: tip

-The Option API is concidered as stable because it is unlikely to change in the comming updates.
+The Option API is considered stable because it is unlikely to change future updates.
 It has become complete enough to allow creation of every pipeline a man can dream of with mindfull combination of a small set of options.

 :::

-Simply import the `Config interface` for fast type-checking and define your pielines in an **Object syntax**.
+Simply import the `Config interface` for fast type-checking and define your pipelines in an **Object syntax**.

 ```ts
 //pipelight.ts